 * The worst part of it: you can send them any amount of money and it won't get your programs restored.
-Be my guess we could collectively send in billion$ --and they'd still do fundraising, they'd still take defense industry, Koch brothers and petroleum money.
+Be my guess we could collectively send in a million and they'd still do fundraising, take defense industry, Koch brothers and petroleum money.

-* I suggest that you go to your public library during fund raising, check out old editions of Nova and other programs you've missed --making sure to donate in support of the library's collection and staff.
+* I suggest that you go to your public library during fund raising, check out old editions of Nova and other programs you've missed (making sure to donate something in support of the library's collection and staff).

-From a blurb I heard (before I switched off the fundraising), about 2/3rds of PBS funding (at least here in Oregon) is from "private sources" (an ambiguous term which surely includes oil billionaires).
-If small private donors were to increase their giving by 50% --do you think for a minute that PBS and affiliates would stop taking some of their corporate donations --or stop begathoning for yet more "private" support?
+From a blurb I heard (before I switched off the fundraising), about 2/3rds of PBS funding (at least here in Oregon) is from "private sources" (an ambiguous term which may well include oil billionaires).
+If small private donors were to increase their giving by 50% (ie: to become 3/3rds) --do you think for a minute that PBS and affiliates would stop taking any part of their corporate donations --or stop begathoning for yet more "private" support?
 Sending money to PBS/affiliates is like feeding stray cats.
 (I know about feeding stray cats.
 We've got 9 at this point.)

 This page is simply a bit of sympathy and hand-holding --for others who feel the same way.
 I don't know how to fix the situation.